 MPA Program of Study

-First, the Program of Study indicates the faculty members who will serve on your graduate supervisory committee.
-Normally two political science faculty members are involved with one serving as your major professor.
+First: The Program of Study indicates the faculty members who will serve on your graduate supervisory committee.
+Normally two political science faculty members are involved, with one serving as your major professor.
 In addition, a third committee member should be chosen to represent your area of specialization.
 Be sure to consult with faculty you wish to include on your committee in order to determine their willingness to serve.
-Also, in the case of the faculty member representing your area of specialization, you should provide a copy of the document entitled "Area of Specialization Faculty Member Responsibilities”.
+Also, in the case of the faculty member representing your area of specialization, you should provide them with a copy of the document entitled "Area of Specialization Faculty Member Responsibilities."
 It is usually a good idea to consult with the Director of Graduate Studies at the beginning of this process.
 In any event, you will need the director's signature in order to finalize this form.

-The second function of the Program of Study is to indicate the courses you have completed and will be completing in order to obtain your degree.
+Second: The Program of Study indicates the courses you have completed and will be completing in order to obtain your degree.
 This requires you to think a couple of semesters into the future.
-The director or your advisor can help you with this.
+The director or your advisor can assist you with this.

-You will need to obtain signatures from all your committee members and from the program director.
-Before filing the Program of Study with the Graduate School be sure to make a copy and deliver it to either the director or the department's administrative assistant.
+You will need to obtain signatures from all your committee members and from the Director of Graduate Studies.
+Before filing the Program of Study with the Graduate School, be sure to make a copy and deliver it to either the director or the department's Senior Administrative Assistant.